Little Jamaica Overview

-A “little” unknown swimming hole to many, Little Jamaica aka Desert Spring aka Littlefield Springs is a fun place to hang for a few hours of water play and a picnic along the Virgin River.
+A “little” unknown swimming hole to many, Little Jamaica aka Desert Spring aka Littlefield Springs is a fun place to hang out for a few hours of water play and a picnic along the Virgin River.

 The Arizona Department of Transportation.